pdubs/Coding-Challenge/README.md

 - Use JavaScript, NodeJS, and ExpressJS to implement a basic CRUD API
   - Use any preferred tools to manage the database connection and schema (such as Knex, Sequelize, or TypeORM)
   - Trail data can be directly copy/pasted from [this array](https://gist.githubusercontent.com/pdubs/6df6ad3b3bb5640875fab5234dacdb30/raw/17ced06db226b9486dca46f18c8fe94f41887000/response.js)
-- Use any JavaScript front-end library or framework of your choice to implement a UI
+- Use any JavaScript front-end library or framework of your choice (React, Angular, etc.) to implement a UI

 ## Requirements